tbergman/app/README.md

 <BR><BR>
 Chat messages are recieved by POSTING to the /response endpoint with the id field set to the message you are responding to.
 To respond to a message just alter the content and/or the Boolean select fields of the choices and post it to /response.
 Note the message does not include the initial timestamp so to reply to

+The form feed character '\f' is used to separate text bewteen chat-bubbles when rendering a single message

 * Message header
 The message headers contains information about:
 ```